Skip to main content

 When Hona is integrated with your CMS/CRM, data flows in both directions between the systems.
 Understanding this flow is key to seeing how Hona automates communication and keeps client information accurate.

-Data Pulling refers to Hona retrieving information from your CMS/CRM, such as contacts, cases, and other key fields.
-This data powers features in Hona — like Project Type updates, Forms, and Team assignments — ensuring your workflows and client notifications are based on the most current information.
+• Data Pulling refers to Hona retrieving information from your CMS/CRM — such as contacts, cases, phases, team assignments, and other mapped fields.
+This data powers features in Hona like Project Type updates, Forms, and Team assignments, ensuring your workflows and client notifications are based on the most current information from your CMS.

-Data Pushing refers to Hona writing information back into your CMS/CRM, including messages, notifications, and documents generated or submitted through Hona.
-This ensures your case records in the CMS/CRM are always up to date and include a full log of client interactions.
+• Data Pushing refers to Hona writing information back into your CMS/CRM — including message logs, notification activity, form submission notes, and documents generated or submitted through Hona.
+This ensures your case records in the CMS always include a full log of client interactions that happened in Hona.

-By understanding where Hona pulls data from and what it pushes back, your Business can maximize automation, reduce manual entry, and maintain a complete, accurate client record.
+By understanding where Hona pulls data from and what it pushes back, your Business can maximize automation, reduce manual entry, and maintain a complete, accurate client record in both systems.

 Going Live with Hona: Inactive vs Active integration